Welcome to the Protection of Thirty-One Mile Lake Association website.

 The mission of “The Association for the Protection of 31 Mile Lake” is to protect the water, the fauna and the flora of the lake, to promote best environmental practices among lake dwellers and other users and to monitor the physical and chemical evolution of the lake water.
-To learn more about our Association.

 The lake in a few words